backspaces/agentscript/README.md

 -   **View**: Use the Model properties to create a view.
 There can be many Views.
 We provide a [2D Canvas](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) view and a [Three.js](https://threejs.org/) 3D view.
 There is also GIS support via a general [gis module](https://github.com/backspaces/agentscript/blob/master/src/gis.js), as well as [MapBox GL GS support](https://github.com/backspaces/agentscript/blob/master/src/mbtools.js).
 Plot views are also available.
 -   **Controls**: We use [dat.gui](https://github.com/dataarts/dat.gui) for a menu UI, a [Mouse module](https://github.com/backspaces/agentscript/blob/master/src/Mouse.js) for selecting Model objects (Patches, Turtles and Links), an [Animator](https://github.com/backspaces/agentscript/blob/master/src/Animator.js) for fine control over the Model/Draw steps.

-## ES6 Modules
+## Modern JavaScript

 AgentScript is entirely ES6 Module based with [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) statements.

 This allows direct access to individual modules which will automatically load only the module and its dependencies.
-It also allows you to create bundles which are single module versions of your code.

 Example: to import Class Model for building your own model, use: